TissueMAPS/TissueMAPS/README.rst

 ==============

 - rapid development and testing of new workflows
-- clear separation of GUI handling from actual processing
+- clear separation of GUI handling and actual image processing
 - short list of dependencies
 - cross-language compatibility